sindresorhus/sindresorhus.github.com/source/content/apps/dato.md

 In the Dato settings, go to the “Time Zones” pane, add a time zone, and in the edit window, check “Show in menu bar”.
 Do the same with the other time zones you want to show in the menu bar.
 If you already have the time zones added, right-click a time zone, click “Edit”, and then check “Show in menu bar”.

+#### Why does the app use a lot of CPU when not in use?

+You most likely have enabled showing seconds in the menu bar.
+Unfortunately, updating the menu bar is quite expensive.
+This is a problem with macOS and out of my control.

+If you don't have seconds enabled, please let me know about the excessive CPU usage.

 #### How can I toggle AM/PM for the time?

 Dato adheres to what you have set in “System Settings › General › Language and Region”.